fifth-postulate/parser-combinators/workshop/example/python/README.md

 Here you find python examples accompanying the _Practical Parsing for Pragmatic Programmers_ workshop.

 ## Choices
-In this project a parser is an object with a `parse` method.
+In this project a parser is an object with a `parse` method, that accepts self and the input to parse.

 ## Development
 You could create a virtual environment for this workshop by using the following command